 Are you anticipating or observing crowds in your facility?
 Reduce your maximum capacity or make operational changes to avoid crowds as much as possible.
 For additional information consult federal and provincial public health websites.

 Does the workplace have multiple employers?
 Site owners should make sure that all employers follow local public health requirements.
 Owners should make sure employers understand their responsibilities.

 Each workplace is unique.
-It is important for employers to assess the risks of COVID-19 transmission for their specific workplace and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative controls, personal protective equipment (PPE) and non-medical masks).
+It is important for employers to assess the risks of COVID-19 transmission for their specific workplace and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative controls, personal protective equipment (PPE)).
 Use a layered approach when implementing the chosen combination of risk controls.

 Consider implementing a workplace safety plan to identify and implement solutions for COVID-19 associated risks.
 The plan should address as many aspects as possible.
 Review and update plan continuously.